kbraziun/Braziunas_etal2022_Ecosphere_YoungForestsFire/README.md

   - `GRTE_rasters`: Final fuels map rasters (in `final_fuels_map` folder) and rasters used in creating final fuels maps or performing manuscript analyses.
 These include a digital elevation model, lidar and imagery predictors at 30 m resolution, and vegetation map at 30 m resolution.
 Also includes a `fuels_map_comparison` folder with unmasked version of canopy fuels for LANDFIRE comparison.
+One raster `grte_30m_naip_masked.tif` is not uploaded because it exceeds Github's file size limits, but this can be created from data included here by running `step07_create_fuels_map.R`.
   - `GRTE_shps`: Outline of study region in which fuels were mapped.
 - `scripts`: R scripts used to recreate data and analyses.
 Scripts are numbered in order they were run.
   Scripts with `.R` can be rerun with data provided in deposit.
 Scripts with `.Rmd` require additional